Optimizing mypy.ini for Large Codebases: Performance & Precision Tuning

 follow_imports = silent

-This configuration demonstrates persistent cache routing and strict error reporting.
+This configuration enables persistent cache routing and strict error reporting.
 It silences untyped third-party traversal to prevent AST bloat.
 Note that sqlite_cache requires mypy >=0.900.
 Python 3.10+ is recommended for stable PEP 604 union syntax.
-Run mypy --clear-cache only during major interpreter upgrades to prevent schema drift.
+Run mypy --cache-fine-grained to enable finer-grained invalidation that only rebuilds affected modules.
+Run mypy --cache-dir /dev/null (or --no-incremental) only during major interpreter upgrades to force a clean baseline.

 Per-Module Strictness Overrides for Gradual Adoption